Pikey Peak Short Trek: 9 Days In The Khumbu Region

 Pikey Peak Short Trek is rated moderate in trekking difficulty located in the lower Khumbu region.
 The highest point during your trek to Pikey peak is at the elevation of 4,065 meters at the summit.
 Due to this reason, this trek is considered beginner friendly trek in the Everest region which offers stunning Himalayan views including Everest without the need of trekking in high altitudes.
 Pikey Peak trekking is a shorter trek of around 5 to 9 days compared to the more demanding and longer Everest Base Camp trek.
 You need to hike for 4 to 6 hours a day on the Pikey Peak Trekking trail.
 The terrain offers you gradual ascents with some sections near the top being a little steeper.
 The hike also is at minimal risk of altitude sickness since the altitude gain is manageable compared to high altitude treks like the Kanchenjunga Circuit Trek.
 Overall, Pikey Peak Short Trek difficulty is less strenuous as it is lower in altitude and shorter in duration which makes it a beginner friendly trek in the Khumbu region.

-What Are The Permits Required In Pikey Peak Trek?
+What Are The Permits Required For Pikey Peak Trek?

 Pikey Peak Trekking route falls under the protected region of the Gaurishankar Conservation Area due to which you are required permits for entry in the conservation area.
 Pikey Peak Trek permits that you need are: